What’s In This Guide

 The outer coat keeps hot or cool air from reaching the dog’s body, while the dense undercoat traps warm air between their bodies and their environment.

-The Australian Shepherd Temperament
+Australian Shepherd temperament

 Initially, the Australian shepherd can be a bit aloof when meeting strangers.

-Training the Australian Shepherd Dog
+Training and exercising your Australian Shepherd

 As with other dogs, they respond very well to positive reinforcement, clicker training.